Get FREE Medicare Help

 The same eligibility requirements for Part A apply for Part B.

-To be eligible for Medicare Part C, or Medicare Advantage, you must first be enrolled in Medicare Part A and B.
+To be eligible for Medicare Part C, or Medicare Advantage, you must first be enrolled in Medicare Part A and B. Once your Medicare Part A and Part B start dates are determined you can begin to enroll in a Medicare Advantage Plan.

-You are eligible for Part D as long as you are enrolled in either Part A or B.
+You are eligible for Part D as long as you are enrolled in either Part A or B. You can enroll in a Part D with only Part A. You can also enroll in a Part D plan with only Part B.

 Lots of people ask if they have to enroll in Medicare.
 You do not, but if you do not have other health insurance coverage, there will be penalties for delaying your Medicare enrollment.
 Usually, as long as you worked 10 years in the U.S., Part A is free.
 Also, if you enroll into Social Security income benefits, you will be automatically enrolled into Medicare Part A once you turn 65.